DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-20-payment-sampling-and-clawback-emails.md

 content: "
 Dear ((firstname)),

-These claims from the Claim funding for mentor training service (Claim) are ready for post-payment assurance – the link to the latest CSV file is valid for 7 days.
+These claims from the Claim funding for mentor training service (Claim) are ready for post-payment assurance.
+The link to the latest CSV file is valid for 7 days.

 ((CSV file link))

 What you need to do:

 1. Check the information detailed in the claims matches your information, specifically the mentor names and the hours of training.
-If it does mark them as ‘yes’ in the ‘claim_assured’ column.
+If it does, mark them as ‘yes’ in the ‘claim_assured’ column.

-2. If you disagree with any of the information, then please contact the placement school to discuss.
+2. If you disagree with the information, please contact the placement school to discuss it.
 They may have additional evidence.

-3. If they are unable to provide any additional information or can’t provide information that you are not content with then mark the claim as ‘no’ in the ‘claim_assured’ column.
-In the ‘claim_not_assured_reason’ column put a reason why the claim has not been assured, for example, the mentor’s name is wrong, or the number of hours exceeds the evidence that you have.
+3. If they cannot provide any additional information or cannot provide information that you are not content with, mark the claim as ‘no’ in the ‘claim_assured’ column.
+In the ‘claim_not_assured_reason’ column, indicate why the claim has not been assured.
+For example, the mentor’s name is wrong, or the number of hours exceeds the evidence that you have.

-4. If the placement school provides any additional information which you are content with then mark the claim as ‘yes’ in the ‘claim_assured’ column.
+4. If the placement school provides any additional information you are content with, mark the claim as ‘yes’ in the ‘claim_assured’ column.

 5. Reply to this email and attach the updated CSV.

-The Claim Support team will follow up with the placement schools on the claims the claims that have not been assured, but no further action will be required by you.
+The Claim Support team will follow up with the placement schools on the claims that have not been assured.
+You will not need to take further action.

-If you have a problem opening the link, or it has expired, reply to this email and ask for the link to be sent again.
+If you have a problem opening the link or it has expired, reply to this email and request that it be sent again.

 # Give feedback or report a problem